 Exploring the Differences Between U.S. Stock Market Data Feeds

 So you want to get started in algo trading?
 Great!
 I’m a big fan of it, having personally experienced many of the benefits it has to offer.
-(This is 12/20 post for Trading API Advent Calendar 2018)

 Understanding What Market Data You Are Using

 An important but often underappreciated facet of algo trading is market data.
 After all, data is what an algorithm uses to make buying and selling decisions.
 And in many cases, that data will consist of stock prices and volumes.
 But when it comes to the U.S. stock market, are all data feeds the same?
 No!
 There are many variants of market data being distributed, each with its own cost and attributes, and it’s incredibly valuable to understand what market data you are using.